Sandstone Upland 6-10" p.z. Sodic

 Description

-This plant community is characterized by a increase of mound saltbush and some forbs.
+This state is characterized by eroded soils and a increase of mound saltbush and some forbs.
 As the surface is reduced of perennial plant cover the site tend to become more sodic.
 This favors the increase of mound saltbush and decline of galleta, alkali sacaton and shadscale.

 Mechanism